release-it/release-it/CONTRIBUTING.md

 First of all, thanks for thinking of contributing to this project! 👏

+Following these guidelines helps to communicate that you respect the time of the maintainer and developing this open source project.
+In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.

 This project has a [Contributor Covenant Code of Conduct](./CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

 ## ❤️ Ways to Contribute